 Water is also necessary for the uploading of nutrients into cells.
-Without enough water, you pet’s body can’t balance its pH, fire up muscles, and regulate nerve function.
-And, as with humans, extreme dehydration in pets may result to kidney and other organ failure, and death.
+Without enough water, your pet’s body can’t balance its pH, fire up muscles, and regulate nerve function.
+And, as with humans, extreme dehydration in pets may result in kidney or other organ failure, and death.

-How to keep your pets hydrated with fresh water…even when you’re not around.
+How to keep your pets hydrated… even when you’re not around.

 If you’re gone for hours at a time or even all day, consider installing a pet water fountain.
 There are many excellent models out there that feature built-in filtration, battery-powered operation in case of a power failure, a sturdy stainless steel design, and cute details.